mrrobby/py-movie-cat/README.md

 Start redis now.
 We are assuming it starts on the default port `6379`.

-Start the celery worker.
+Open another terminal window and navigate to the project directory.
+Start `venv` and then start the celery worker.
 This handles queuing jobs in redis.
 It will print log info so you can monitor
 ```
+$ source venv/bin/activate
 $ celery -A video_tools.celery worker --loglevel=info
 ```